 Ken is Of Counsel to Green & Sklarz LLC.
-He has more than thirty years of experience in federal and state courts, and is equally well-versed in civil and criminal litigation at both the trial and appellate levels.
+He has more than thirty-five years of experience in federal and state courts, and is equally well-versed in civil and criminal litigation at both the trial and appellate levels.
 In addition to Connecticut, Ken has been admitted (on a pro hac basis) to handle cases in Florida, Illinois, Maine, New Jersey and New York.
-He holds a Master’s Degree in Accounting, and has taught courses as an adjunct instructor on law and accounting at the Quinnipiac law school and the University of Connecticut school of business, and on criminal law and habeas corpus law at the Quinnipiac law school.

-Civil litigation, including commercial and business litigation, bankruptcy litigation, professional liability, construction and real estate cases, shareholder/partnership disputes, and trusts and estates litigation
+- Civil litigation, including commercial and business litigation, professional liability, construction and real estate cases, and shareholder/partnership disputes

-Expert witness services – legal malpractice, vexatious litigation, 1983 actions and habeas right to counsel
+- Expert witness services – legal malpractice, vexatious litigation, and right to counsel claims

 General Civil and Criminal Litigation